France The Ardèche, July 2010

 there are nymphs, which mature in September.
 So you see them all year.

 Length 9 - 11 mm.

-of the scutellum of Stictopleurus crassicornis (in Belgium) is pointed.
+tip of the scutellum of Stictopleurus crassicornis (in Belgium) is

-are marks like reading glasses.
-(Two semi-circles) with S. Abutilon are
+neck shield are marks like reading glasses.
+(Two semi-circles) with S.

 A predatory bug.
-I think a Rhinocoris iracundus.
-But there are more species in France.
+I think a Rhynocoris iracundus.
+But there are more

 Bees should also beware of this bug.
 Their bite is said to be painful for

 us.
 Length 14 - 18 mm.